mpenn/Morpheus/README.md

 ### Starting the Pipeline (via Manual Python Config)

-See the `./examples` directory for examples on how to config via Python.
-More detailed instructions will be provided in the future.
+See the `./examples` directory for examples on how to configure a pipeline via Python.

 ### Starting the Pipeline (via CLI)